JosielManzonni/SocialCrawler/README.md

 #### Requeriments

  - Python >= 3.4  ( only one )
- - Foursquare developer  credentials ( if you thing in work with)
+ - Foursquare developer  credentials ( if you wanna work with)
- - Twitter developer credentials ( if you thing in work with )
+ - Twitter developer credentials ( if you wanna work with )
  - Facebook developer credentials (Optional)

 #### Possibility